aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  DLLs, that is inside the folder mentioned above, do all the work.
 The extension contains just a user interface.
 This design is required, otherwise it would be available for only visual studio windows users.
 But since the tool is built on .NET Core platform, **Mac** or **Linux** users can safely use the tool.
 On these operating systems, you have to manually do the work that is done by the extension, which is just creating a short and basic JSON file as input.

+### How To Edit Pre-defined Templates?

+ The templates are inside "/AspNetZeroRadTool/FileTemplates" directory.
+If you want to edit any template, just replicate it in same directory and change it's extension to ".custom.txt" from ".txt".

+ (For example: you can create "EntityClassTemplate.custom.txt" to override "EntityClassTemplate.txt".)

 ### Generated Files

  Here is the full list of the files that are created or modified by the tool, if you give a basic "Cars" entity as input.